Buried Treasure: Richard Betts - Highway Call (1974)

 Betts was the man who brought the country music influences to his famous outfit.
 He wrote and sang lead on "Ramblin' Man," the only Allman's single to ever crack the top 10.
 The smash hit soared to #2 and was only kept out of the top spot by Cher's "Half Breed."

 What is probably the band's second most famous song is also on Brothers and Sisters.
-It's the rollicking, seven and a half minute instrumental, "Jessica," also written by Betts who was listed at #58 on Rolling Stone's list of the 100 greatest guitarists of all time.
+It's the rollicking, seven-and-a-half-minute instrumental, "Jessica," also written by Betts who was listed at #58 on Rolling Stone's list of the 100 greatest guitarists of all time.

 With Betts performing at the top of his game he decided it was time to make his first solo record and Highway Call was the result.